Exclusive: Headspace and Ginger plan merger to form a mental-health powerhouse

 Many people sought help with their mental health issues in the first stage of the pandemic.
 In March of 2020, calls to Crisis Text Line, a text-based crisis hotline, spiked.
 Between January and September 2020, the number of people who took an online anxiety screening with Mental Health America, a mental-health advocacy nonprofit that also offers services, increased 93% over the total number of anxiety screens taken in 2019.
 Depression screenings during the same period grew 62% over total 2019 depression screens.

 As people acclimate to the ongoing pandemic, they are likely to continue doing so online.
 Earlier this year, the American Psychological Association declared that teletherapy is here to stay.
 Headspace Health is hoping that, regardless of where someone falls on the spectrum of mental health, they can provide a service.
-“Not everybody needs psychiatry and psychology all the time,” says Andrew Puddicombe, cofounder of Headspace and a former Buddhist monk.
+“Not everybody needs psychiatry and psychology all the time,” says Richard Pierson, cofounder of Headspace.
 “You cannot meet the demand just throwing more therapists at the problem.”

 In 2010, when Headspace was founded, there was not a groundswell of data showing that meditation could have an impact on overall well-being.
 But today, the practice has been studied as an antidote to sleeplessness, anxiety, depression, lack of focus, and a way to strengthen overall resilience.
 Where meditation was once a niche religious practice, a glut of mindfulness apps and advocates have pushed it into the mainstream.

 In the last year, mental health has grown enormously as a business category.
 Between the first and second quarter of 2021, the number of venture funding deals in the mental health space were up 55%, according to CB Insights.
-This year, Lyra Health raised $187 million to grow its mental-health platform for workers, putting its valuation north of $2 billion.
+This year, Lyra Health raised a total of $387 million to grow its mental-health platform for workers, putting its valuation north of $4.5 billion.
 New entrants, like Hims and Hers’ recently debuted teletherapy service, have emerged to capitalize on the pandemic-inspired mental health crisis.
 Calm, a competitor to Headspace, raised $75 million at the end of 2020, putting its valuation over $2 billion, according to Pitchbook data.

 The competition is fierce.
 Though Headspace launched before Calm, the latter’s smart, well-timed marketing helped it surpass its predecessor in popularity.
 Prior to signing the definitive agreement to merge, Headspace had 73 million downloads and a $1.8 billion valuation, according to the company.
 Calm has at least 100 million downloads.

-Note: *Correction: A previous version of this article misidentified Headspace cofounder Richard Pierson as cofounder Andrew Puddicombe.
-The article has been updated to fix the error.